top of page

 For the next 14 days, your ceramic coating will be actively curing to reach its full hardness potential.
 It's recommended that you attempt to continue avoiding the same items listed above during this time period.

-In the event that your vehicle has any dust, pollen, bird poop, tree sap, etc, rinse with clean water and a give it a gentle hand wash using a pH-Neutral soap such as ULTRA WASH and dry completely using a quality Microfiber Drying Towel.
+In the event that your vehicle has any dust, pollen, bird poop, tree sap, etc, rinse with clean water and a give it a gentle hand wash using a pH-Neutral soap such as S2 Soap (pH Neutral) or S3 Ceramic Silica Soap and dry completely using a quality Microfiber Drying Towel.
 It's very important that you continue to avoid any products containing detergents or unbalanced pH levels during this period to avoid breaking down the coating.
+Also, avoid using car soaps with wax, polymers or sealants in them.

 EVERY 2-4 WEEKS - Ceramic Coating Maintenance Washes